Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 </sample-output>

-Let's build this program piece by piece.
-One of the challenges is that it is difficult to decide how to approach the problem, or how to split the problem into smaller subproblems, and from which subproblem to start.
-There is no one clear answer -- sometimes it is good to start from the problem domain and its concepts and their connections, sometimes it is better to start from the user interface.
+To create this program, we'll need to build it step by step.
+However, one of the challenges we'll face is determining the best approach to take in solving the problem and deciding how to break it down into smaller subproblems.
+There is no definitive answer to this question, and it may depend on various factors, such as the problem domain and its concepts or the user interface.

-We could start implementing the user interface by creating a class UserInterface.
-The user interface uses a Scanner object for reading user input.
-This object is given to the user interface.
+One possible way to begin would be to focus on the user interface and develop a UserInterface class.
+This class would rely on a Scanner object to read user input.
+We can pass this object to the user interface so that it can process the input and provide appropriate feedback.

 ```java
 public class UserInterface {